 22. Earth-Tone Styling

 Use soft earth tones like beige, clay, sage, and warm brown across decorations, linens, and tableware.
 This palette reflects local landscapes and natural farming environments.
 Avoid trendy pastels or bold, bright colors.
 The neutral hues create a timeless, grounded feel.
 Guests experience a calming, cohesive environment.
 Earth tones reinforce the authenticity of the locally grown theme and complement organic décor elements throughout the shower.
+Warm earthy palettes also work beautifully for Here Comes the Son baby shower themes with soft yellow and natural styling.

 23. Garden Tool Accents